monome/docs/iii/porting.md

 ## from v1.0.0

 - Time units changed from ms to second.
-Multiply your time units by 1000 for metro, get_time(), and slews.
+Divide your time units by 1000 for metro, get_time(), and slews.
 Time units are now a float (decimal) and not an int (whole number).
 - `metro` syntax now is the same as on norns.

 Example old script: